ecupaio/dr-jess-sanders/index.md

-      300 new teaching assistants and part-time lecturers.\n* Organized and ran the annual international teaching assistant orientation\n* Created and planned TAP workshops and certificate programs for graduate students and faculty.\n* Created promotional materials for the program.      "
+      300 new teaching assistants and part-time lecturers.\n* Organized and ran the annual international teaching assistant orientation\n* Created and planned TAP workshops and certificate programs for graduate students and faculty.\n* Created promotional materials for the program."
-papers:
-- title:
-  link:
-press:
-- outlet:
-  logo:
-  link:
 teaching:
 -
-about: lorem ipsum
+about: |-
+  About text
 publications:
 - title: 'Branching out to residential lands: Missions and strategies of five tree distribution programs in the US'